 NOTE/ At the time of this review this park only accepts phone reservations (no online reservations) so make sure to call ahead for a site.
 The park *does* offer a large overflow/dry-camping area if the main campground is full, so you can always ask for that while they put you on the waiting list for a regular site.
 Also be aware that the Christmas Light Celebration here is a HUGE event (starts ~mid-Nov) and makes the park even more popular during that time.
 The lights are amazing & well worth seeing if you get the chance!

 Extra Info: Free on-site WiFi, but it was not really usable most of the time.
 Stable, good cell signal (2 bars Verizon LTE, 1-2 bars ATT LTE).
-124 total sites with 50Amp/water/sewer.
-Sites cost $49/night (pull-throughs) or 43/night (back-ins).
-Overflow area (dry-camping only) costs $25/night.
-On-site dump station.SPONSORED LINK: SPONSORED LINK:
+124 total sites, 6 sites with water/electric only whereas remaining are 50A FHU (water/electric/sewer).
+Sites cost $56/night (pull-throughs FHU), $49/night (back-ins FHU), $45/night (water/electric only).
+Overflow area (dry-camping only) costs $28/night.
+On-site dump station.SPONSORED LINK: